vbobrov/pxgrid-api/POSTING.rst

 This will output documentation to **docs/build/html**

-readthedocs will automatically build documentation from GitHub source.
+readthedocs will automatically build documentation from GitHub source on every commit.
 There is no need to include html files when uploading to GitHub